16oh4/rowdyhacks2020/README.md

-This project was bootstrapped with 4 teammates tears, passions, laughs, and excitements.
+This project was bootstrapped with 4 teammates tears, passions, laughs, and excitements!!

 Quaranchill is a place where you can: